 - A) Web Soil Survey, provided by the U.S.D.A.
 Natural Resources Conservation Service.
 (Note: Soil information is not site-specific and does not eliminate the need for onsite testing and sampling). - B) Land Evaluation & Site Assessment (LESA), an agricultural study produced for KPB by the Homer and Kenai-Kasilof Soil and Water Conservation Districts, 1987 - 4.
 Surrounding Land Use No comprehensive land use plan has been developed for this area.
 Surrounding land use is predominately residential and undeveloped land.
 Four parcels to the northeast include a mixed use of agricultural and residential (Ionia, Inc.).
 Residential subdivisions abut both the east and west boundaries.
 Surrounding development includes single family homes.
 A former borough-owned parcel to the north that abuts subject parcel was classified as Rural and a former borough-owned parcel to the west that abuts subject parcel was classified as Residential.
 Tract A of Aero Acres Subdivision (adjacent subdivision to the northeast) is platted as a private reserve (airstrip).
 As noted on the plat, Aero Acres Subdivision has proposed land uses of Recreational, Residential, and Agricultural. - 5.
 Surrounding Land Ownership: Includes private, borough, state, and native land. - 6.
 Access and Easements: Access is gained from the westerly extension of Tri Road, a gravel road.
 Executive Road and Wendall Avenue both abut the east end of this parcel but are undeveloped.
 Undeveloped 50-foot wide section-line easements run along the north, south, and east boundaries, per AS 19.10.010. - 7.
 Utilities: Electric and telephone is available. - 8.
-Public Comment: As of the writing of this report no written comments have been received.
-Written comments received by the Planning Department after the writing of this report will be presented at the Planning Commission Hearing. - 9.
+Public Comment: One public comment was received in opposition of the land classification expressing concern for environmental impacts.
+Additional written comments that are received by the Planning Department will be included in a desk packet at the Planning Commission Hearing. - 9.
 Department / Agency Comments: No written comments were received.

 The interest in agricultural land has significantly increased over recent years accompanying advances in agricultural practices and market opportunities.
 Examples of agricultural innovations on the Kenai Peninsula include practices such as high tunnels, composting, and soil-conserving land clearing techniques; specialized crop selection like peonies, berries, rhodiola, and rhubarb; market development such as international flower markets, wineries, farmers markets, subscription produce, local restaurants as well as home preservation and use.
 There has also been an expansion in agricultural equipment, supply chains, and networking of new and experienced agriculturalists.
 Soil information obtained for this parcel shows that this land has potential for agriculture purposes which is supported by the agricultural Land Evaluation and Site Assessment study, given a score of 251/300 and a rating of excellent agricultural potential.
-Additionally the Kenai Soil and Water Conservation District has identified "Soils of Local Importance" which include the soil types contained on this land, beings soils with the proper characteristics to support agriculture that are appropriate to consider for ag-land conservation.
+Additionally the Kenai Soil and Water Conservation District has identified "Soils of Local Importance" which include the soil types contained on this land, beings soils with the proper characteristics to support agriculture that are appropriate to consider for agland conservation.
 With access to an existing road, available utilities, and a level site this parcel also has high potential for a wide range of market agricultural uses.
 Working agricultural lands are expected to be an increasingly important part of the borough's land use profile.